-Under section 11 of the Children's Protection Act 1993 (SA) certain people (mandated notifiers) must notify Families SA if they suspect on reasonable grounds that a child has been, or is being, abused or neglected and the suspicion is formed in the course of the person's work (whether paid or voluntary) or in carrying out official duties.
+Anyone may make a notification to the Department of Child Protection.
+However, under section 31 of the Children and Young People (Safety) Act 2017 (SA), certain people (mandated notifiers) must notify the Department for Child Protection if they suspect on reasonable grounds that a child or young person is, or may be, at risk and the suspicion was formed in the course of the person's employment.

 - medical practitioners

 - registered or enrolled nurses

 - social workers

 - community corrections officers under the Correctional Services Act 1982(SA)

 - a minister of religion a person who is an employee of, or a volunteer in, an organisation formed for religious or spiritual purposes